 Marriage is such a precious (and fragile) thing.
 It takes hard work, lots of effort, and a strong desire to make it work, but creating a strong marriage is one of the best things you can do for your family.

 Both my parents and my in-laws set wonderful examples of how a strong marriage should look.
 My parents have been married for 46 years, and my in-laws have been married for 40 years.

 Between my husband’s travel schedule for work and his obligations to our farm, it would be so easy to let our marriage slip to the back burner.
 Even though we have been married for ten years and together for 14, our relationship still takes work.

 Through both the good times and the bad, marriage can be challenging, but it’s still important to make a continuous effort to rekindle your marriage.

 1. Make your marriage a priority

 One of the simplest, best ways to rekindle your marriage is to make it a priority.
 Sure, the kids need to be carted to practice and the house may be dirty, but if your marriage is failing, all the little things should be pushed to the back burner.

-I’ve always read that your marriage should come before your children, but I never really understood how difficult that was until I had toddlers.
+Have you ever heard that your marriage should come before your children?
+I never really understood how difficult that was until I had toddlers.
 Potty training, snack time, and everything else is a matter of life and death to a toddler, and it can be difficult to make your marriage a priority in the midst of family drama.

 Just deciding that your marriage is a priority is a great first step to building emotional intimacy.
 Sit down with your spouse and be honest about your feelings to create an intimate connection.